joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 As I mentioned, one of the special characteristics of a relation is that each column allows data only of a specified type.
 PostgreSQL offers a number of built-in data types, such as `numeric`, `text`, `date`, and more.
 I will discuss the choice of data type more in Chapters 2 and 8, but it need not delay an introductory example.
 There are many optional clauses available in the `CREATE TABLE` statement which can be discussed later or looked up in the documentation; the only one we need now is `PRIMARY KEY`, a flag which indicates that a particular column is going to contain unique values that may be used to look up specific rows later.

 The command to create our table of Purchases is as follows.
 You may type this in at the `psql` prompt, even if it spans several lines.
 The code won't execute until the semicolon (`;`) is reached.
 Mind the cases: in PostgreSQL the SQL keywords (i.e. `CREATE TABLE`, `PRIMARY KEY`, and the data types) may be uppercase or lowercase, but you should only use lower case letters and underscores (`_`) for the table and column names.
+PostgreSQL isn't very sensitive to whitespace, so you can enter this code all on one line, or spread out over several lines, with indentation and tabs if you want them.

     CREATE TABLE purchases (
     order_id integer PRIMARY KEY,
-    customer_name text,
+    city text,
-    zipcode text,
+    state char(2),
     product text,
-    quantity integer,
+    category text,
-    order_total numeric );
+    price numeric );

 If the command succeeded, you'll see "`CREATE TABLE`" in the output.
 If there's an error message instead, don't worry, just try again.
 The most likely causes of errors are typos in the data types, the wrong number of commas, and uppercase letters in the table or column names.
 If the command worked but you defined the table incorrectly, the easiest solution is to start over by issuing the command `DROP TABLE purchases;` and creating the table anew.